 ARTICLE VI: COMMITTEES

-Section 1: Executive Committee: Shall be made up of not more than five (5) members which must include the Chairperson, Vice Chairperson, immediate past Chairperson, a consumer of mental health services, and a member at large.
+Section 1: Executive Committee: Shall be made up of not more than six (6) members which must include the Chairperson, Vice Chairperson, immediate past Chairperson, a consumer of mental health services, a consumer of substance abuse services, and a member at large.
 This committee shall be charged with reviewing the bylaws and making recommendations to the Council.
 This committee has the authority to act on behalf of the Council during interim periods.

 Section 2: Committees shall be appointed by the Chairperson as the Council deems necessary to carry on its work.
 The Chairperson shall be an ex-officio member of all other committees.